cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 In order to encrypt a variable go to repository's settings page via clicking settings icon ![](https://storage.googleapis.com/material-icons/external-assets/v4/icons/svg/ic_settings_white_24px.svg) on a repository's main page (for example https://cirrus-ci.org/github/my-organization/my-repository) and follow instructions.

+!!! warning
-!> Only users with `WRITE` permissions can add encrypted variables to a repository.
+    Only users with `WRITE` permissions can add encrypted variables to a repository.

 An encrypted variable will be presented in a form like `ENCRYPTED[qwerty239abc]` which can be safely committed within `.cirrus.yml` file: